North American YF-93A Sabre - An Afterburning Sabre for the USAF

 North American YF-93A

 Hello everybody.
 I’d like to suggest the North American YF-93A for US aviation in War Thunder.
-The YF-93A was another prototype fighter built in response to the United States Air Force requirement in 1945 and a design study in 1947.
-It used to be known as the F-86C, a variant derived from the F-86A Sabre to become a true penetration fighter and escort fighter.
-The YF-93A was designed and intended to compete with the XF-88A Voodoo and Lockheed XF-90A to fulfill the USAF’s Penetration Fighter requirement but ultimately lost to the McDonnell XF-88A.
+The YF-93A was a prototype fighter built in response to a United States Air Force requirement issued in 1945 and further developed through a design study in 1947.
+It was originally designated as the F-86C, a variant derived from the F-86A Sabre, and intended to become a true penetration and escort fighter.
+The YF-93A was designed to compete with the McDonnell XF-88A Voodoo and the Lockheed XF-90A to fulfill the USAF’s Penetration Fighter requirement, but ultimately lost to the XF-88A.

 Key Characteristics